If you’ve been a diehard Black Friday shopper for years, you probably recognize that the landscape is quickly changing.

 Here are some pros and cons of different payment methods:

 Cash is generally the best option for sticking to your budget, although it’s also the most easily stolen.
 And once it’s gone, it’s gone.

 Debit cards offer more theft security than cash, but they also don’t offer many of the same fraud protection benefits as credit cards.

 Of all these options, credit cards are the most secure, but they’re also the easiest way to go over budget.

 Want to avoid crowds and the threat of theft altogether?
 Remember, you’ll likely be able to score many of the same (if not better) deals after Black Friday, including Cyber Monday.

-Watch out for common scams (not just on Black Friday, but all throughout the Holiday season as well), such as fake coupon and undeliverable package emails, false refunds, fake products, and text phishing schemes.
+Watch out for common scams, such as fake coupon and undeliverable package emails, false refunds, fake products, and text phishing schemes.

 » For More Holiday Tips, Head Over to Our 2018 Holiday Guide